Nebraska Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Loup County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Loup County that you need to transfer you would only need to order our forms once for all of your properties in Loup County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Loup County you only need to order once.

 The Nebraska certification of trust is codified at Neb.
 Rev. Stat.
 Ann.
 30-38, 103 and falls under the Nebraska Uniform Trust Code, a collection of statutes adopted from the Uniform Trust Code to govern trusts in the State of Nebraska.